 Ellenor’s biggest motivation is ensuring all children achieve their very best.
 She is passionate that all children learn to read fluently and develop a love for reading.

-Lesley Sullivan is a Deputy Headteacher, English Lead, Lead Moderator and Year 6 teacher at a large primary school in Barnsley.
+Lesley Sullivan is a Head of School at a large school in Barnsley, English Lead and Lead Moderator.
 She has a passion for practical and credible support for teachers in their ambition to improve.
 She does this through strong partnership-working with practitioners to bring clarity to overly complicated systems and assistance to implement workable solutions designed to work in context.
 Whether you look at her degree in Language and Linguistics, her international marketing career, her lecturing in management and leadership, her work as an English SLE or her opening of a pre-school nursery, her love of English and the challenge of finding the right approach for each individual she works with is evident.
 She has a commitment to develop a lifelong love of reading in others and as a consequence improve outcomes for all.
 She has been instrumental in marked improvements in literacy within her own school as well as sharing and driving improvements in schools across Barnsley.
 At the heart of her success, is her supportive, analytical approach which means that she can identify needs and prioritise accordingly within a variety of school contexts.
 She looks forward to continuing this work with the English Hub team and making a difference to young lives.

 Faye is an experienced KS1 teacher and phonics leader and is passionate about ensuring every child is a reader.
 As a leader, Faye has successfully led her current school on a phonics improvement journey resulting in consistently achieving 100% PSC.